vltr/sanic-boom/CONTRIBUTING.rst

 Documentation improvements
 ==========================

-middle-schema could always use more documentation, whether as part of the official middle-schema docs, in docstrings, or even on the web in blog posts, articles, and such.
+sanic-boom could always use more documentation, whether as part of the official sanic-boom docs, in docstrings, or even on the web in blog posts, articles, and such.

 Feature requests and feedback
 =============================

-The best way to send feedback is to file an issue at https://github.com/vltr/middle-schema/issues.
+The best way to send feedback is to file an issue at https://github.com/vltr/sanic-boom/issues.

 If you are proposing a feature: